 To print a page in the WAC, use your browser’s normal print functions (Ctrl-P on a PC, Command-P on a Mac, or File > Print on either).
 The resulting printed page will show just the content and not the banner at the top, the left-side navigation, or the footer links.
 To see how the page will look before you print it, use your browser’s Print Preview.

 Treatment requiring authorization.

 Certain treatment procedures require authorization by the department or self-insurer.
-Requests for authorization must include a statement of: The condition(s) diagnosed; ICD-9-CM codes; their relationship, if any, to the industrial injury/exposure; an outline of the proposed treatment program, its length and components, procedure codes, and expected prognosis; and an estimate of when treatment would be concluded and condition stable.
+Requests for authorization must include a statement of: The condition(s) diagnosed; the current federally adopted ICD-CM codes; their relationship, if any, to the industrial injury/exposure; an outline of the proposed treatment program, its length and components, procedure codes, and expected prognosis; and an estimate of when treatment would be concluded and condition stable.

 (1) Office calls in excess of the first twenty visits or sixty days whichever occurs first.

 (2) The department may designate those inpatient hospital admissions that require prior authorization.